awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-message-queues.rst

 #################################

 .. meta::
-   :description: How to create, list, delete, and get an Amazon SQS queue's URL with the AWS SDK for
+   :description: How to manage an Amazon SQS queue's URL with the AWS SDK for C++.
-                 C++.
-   :keywords: AWS SDK for C++ code examples
+   :keywords: sqs

 A *message queue* is the logical container you use to send messages reliably in |sqs|.
 There are two types of queues: *standard* and *first-in, first-out* (FIFO).
 To learn more about queues and the